How can you read from a specific offset and partition of a Kafka topic?

 key4:summit

-After you’ve sent the records, you can close the producer with a CTRL+C
+After you’ve sent the records, you can close the producer with Ctrl-C

 Next let’s open up a console consumer to read records sent to the topic in the previous step, but you’ll only read from the first partition.
 Kafka partitions